-- Section 4 An evaluation of the policy objective that is addressed by the NES-MA: section 32(1)(a) of the Act requires an evaluation of the extent to which the objectives of the proposal are the most appropriate way to achieve the purpose of the Act.
+- Section 4 An evaluation of the policy objective: section 32(1)(a) of the Act requires an evaluation of the extent to which the objectives of the proposal are the most appropriate way to achieve the purpose of the Act.
 National Environmental Standards do not contain objectives in the sense that the term is used in policy statements and regional or district plans.
 However, National Environmental Standards do result from a policy objective related to addressing a particular problem or issue.
-The policy objective for the NES-MA is outlined above.
-Section 4 of this report outlines the evaluation of that objective that was undertaken first as part of the background preparation work prior to consultation and second on an ongoing basis as submissions on the discussion document were considered; - Section 5 An assessment of the options to achieve the policy objective: section 32(1)(b) of the Act requires an evaluation of whether the provisions in the proposal are the most appropriate way to achieve the policy objective of the NES-MA, in part by identifying other reasonably practicable options for achieving the objective.
-Two levels of option assessment are outlined in section 5 of this report: - An assessment of 'first level' options to assess whether an NES is the most appropriate tool to achieve the policy objective - $\circ~$ An assessment of 'second level' options to assess the various options for provisions that could be included in the NES - Section 6 An assessment of the efficiency and effectiveness of the proposed provisions: section 32(1)(b) requires an assessment of the efficiency and effectiveness of the provisions in achieving the policy objective.
+The policy objective is outlined above.
+Section 4 of this report outlines the evaluation of that objective that was undertaken first as part of the background preparation work prior to consultation, second on an ongoing basis as submissions on the discussion document were considered and third, through the exposure draft process for the regulations; - Section 5 An assessment of the options to achieve the policy objective: section 32(1)(b) of the RMA requires an evaluation of whether the provisions in the proposal are the most appropriate way to achieve the policy objective, in part by identifying other reasonably practicable options for achieving the objective.
+Two levels of option assessment are outlined in section 5 of this report: - An assessment of 'first level' options to assess whether an NES is the most appropriate tool to achieve the policy objective - An assessment of 'second level' options to assess the various options for provisions that could be included in the NES - Section 6 An assessment of the efficiency and effectiveness of the proposed provisions: section 32(1)(b) requires an assessment of the efficiency and effectiveness of the provisions in achieving the policy objective.
 Section 32(2) outlines the matters that must be covered in that assessment, being: - The benefits and costs of the environmental, economic, social, and cultural effects that are anticipated from the implementation of the provisions, including opportunities for economic growth and employment.
 If practicable, these benefits and costs are to be quantified.
 The Ministry for the Environment report A Guide to section 32 of the Resource Management Act 1991 notes that quantification of costs and benefits means to place a numerical value on, not necessarily to monetise, and further notes that for ethical reasons or because of methodological limitations it may be difficult to quantify benefits and costs.

-- The approach to the evaluation of the NES-MA has adopted a hierarchy of monetising costs and benefits where possible, then to otherwise quantify if monetisation is not possible, and finally to provide qualitative descriptions of benefits and costs if quantification is not possible. - The risk of acting or not acting if there is uncertain or insufficient information about the subject matter of the provisions
+The approach to the evaluation of the proposed NESMA has adopted a hierarchy of monetising costs and benefits where possible, then to otherwise quantify if monetisation is not possible, and finally to provide qualitative descriptions of benefits and costs if quantification is not possible.

+• The risk of acting or not acting if there is uncertain or insufficient information about the subject matter of the provisions

-Whether or not a provision is effective is assessed on the basis of the following criteria (developed from the overall policy objective for the NES-MA):
+Whether or not a provision is effective is assessed on the basis of the following criteria (developed from the overall policy objective):